joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 A Combinator plugin for CakePHP 2.1 - combine, minify and cache Javascript and CSS files for faster load times.

+## Deprecated Project ##

+As of now (June 2013) this plugin no longer fits in with my workflow, and I'm no longer maintaining it.
+The javascript compression uses [JSMin.php](https://code.google.com/p/minify/source/browse/min/lib/JSMin.php), which is old and unmaintainted.
+I found the more javascript I wrote, the more chance I had of coming accross an error with the compressed version of my code - so that wasn't cool.
+There's better JS compression solutions availabile these days.

+In my new (Combinator-plugin-free) workflow, I'm using [CodeKit](http://incident57.com/codekit/).
+It's awesome.
+You should try it.
+I'm writing SASS rather than CSS (also awesome, try it!), and among other things, CodeKit compiles, concatenates and minifies my SASS/CSS and Javascript on my local dev machine, each time I save.
+So, I upload it already compressed, thus removing the need for this Combinator plugin.

 ## Introduction ##